ppy/osu-wiki/news/2025/2025-04-20-project-loved-april-2025.md

 [![](/wiki/shared/news/2025-04-20-project-loved-april-2025/2027029.jpg)](https://osu.ppy.sh/community/forums/topics/2069023)

-[Silentroom - Shuu no Hazama](https://osu.ppy.sh/beatmapsets/2027029#mania) by ::lovely\1hyahya::{ user=10318380 }\
+[Silentroom - Shuu no Hazama](https://osu.ppy.sh/beatmapsets/2027029#mania) by ::lovely_hyahya::{ user=10318380 }\
 174 BPM, 3:41 | 3.24★, 3.30★, 3.30★\
 *description written by ::Paturages::{ user=1375479 }*

 There's a first for everything.

-::lovely\1hyahya::{ user=10318380 }'s [Shuu no Hazama](https://osu.ppy.sh/beatmapsets/2027029#mania/4223691) includes a quite uncommon feature: invisible long notes!
+::lovely_hyahya::{ user=10318380 }'s [Shuu no Hazama](https://osu.ppy.sh/beatmapsets/2027029#mania/4223691) includes a quite uncommon feature: invisible long notes!
 They are however well telegraphed and you should see them coming, along with their very prominent musical representation.
 Speaking of musical representation, I don't think there's any need to introduce [Shuu no Hazama](https://osu.ppy.sh/beatmapsets/2027029#mania/4223691) anymore — a song of many implementations across all modes, even being featured in last month's Loved voting with [another 7K set](https://osu.ppy.sh/beatmapsets/1130083)!

 Outside of those invisible LNs, [Shuu no Hazama](https://osu.ppy.sh/beatmapsets/2027029#mania/4223691) defines itself as focused a fair bit on reading and SV.
 The syncopation inherent to the song makes rhythm complexity higher than the average, and some of the polyrhythmic structures will definitely challenge the unprepared.
 It certainly requires a bit of practice to get this map down correctly.